-Check convertible fluid level
+Check the convertible fluid level.

-A considerable number of convertible top problems are caused due to low hydraulic fluid level.
+A considerable number of convertible top problems are caused due to low hydraulic fluid levels.
 If the level drops below the MIN, the convertible top will either not operate, move too slowly, not close, or stop halfway.

 Locate the convertible top motor.
 In most convertibles, it is located in the trunk behind the lining.
 Also, check near the spare tire or behind the rear seats.
 Looking at the fluid reservoir, you should see a MIN and MAX on the side.
 MAX, in some cases, is not marked because it is the same as the fill hole.
 You can’t fill them past the filler hole since the fluid will leak out, which is by design.

 Suppose the fluid level is too low to completely protect the motor and the hydraulic system components for the convertible pump operation.
 Sometimes, the pump does work, but air may be introduced into the hydraulic lines.
 In return, insufficient pressure will be built up to operate the convertible up and down.
 If you suspect air in the system, it operates the convertible top three to five times to get the air out of the lines.
 Recheck the level.